Please scroll down for the catalogue, but please be sure to read the below carefully first!

 Warners King – One available on MM106

 First recorded in the early 19th century in Herefordshire, Warners King is a large cooking apple with green skin flushed red.
 Its flesh is juicy and tart, breaking down when cooked into a well-flavoured purée.
 It was once valued as an exhibition variety for its impressive size.
 A very long-lived example on Tanera Mor, in the Summer Isles points to it being hardy and disease resistant.
+Triploid, meaning it is not a good pollinator of others.

 Cider